zacharyzero/random-generation/README.md

 # random-generation
-My first basic Python scripts used to randomly generate items from a list
+Python scripts used to randomly generate items from a list